 What were your favorite parts about living there?

 “The kids.
 The weather.
 The positive vibes.
 My group opened the school in Granada and it was an amazing experience.
 Seeing the joy and eagerness to learn English from the kids and native teachers makes you feel like what your doing is helping and blessing their lives.
 But at the same time they were blessing my life in so many ways.”

 Get a little more info about the humanitarian program in Nicaragua here.

-Here’s a breakdown of the program in Nicaragua but if you already have your heart set on living in the tropical and colorful city of Granada, all while surrounded by some of the cutest kids around, you better come apply to Nicaragua:
+Everything from the Nicaragua's Corn Islands and the idyllic volcano-lake of Ometepe are waiting for you!
+If you already have your heart set on living in the tropical and colorful city of Granada, all while surrounded by some of the cutest kids around, you better come apply to Nicaragua: